 b.
 Inspection Guidance.

-1. Select CSEs for inspection from those newly issued or revised, from those involved in recent reportable events or internal infractions.
+1. Select CSEs for inspection from those newly issued or revised, from those involved in recent reportable events or internal infractions, and from those that establish the safety basis of inspection focus areas.
 Determine whether properly reviewed and approved CSEs are in place prior to conduct of new or changed operations and have been peer-reviewed by qualified NCS staff.
-The selection of CSEs should take into consideration factors such as risk-significance, complexity, unusually heavy reliance on administrative controls, the use of new technology or unusual control methods, and operating history. lder CSEs and those from less risk-significant areas should also be periodically sampled.
+The selection of CSEs should take into consideration factors such as risk-significance, complexity, unusually heavy reliance on administrative controls, the use of new technology or unusual control methods, and operating history.
+Older CSEs and those from less risk-significant areas should also be periodically sampled.

 Historical experience demonstrates that areas of particular concern involve those where transfers of solution from favorable to unfavorable geometry can occur (e.g., from intended transfers as well as unintended backflow, spills, etc.) and where undetected accumulation of fissionable material in unfavorable geometry can occur.
+CSEs and areas where the licensee uses nondestructive assay should be periodically selected for review so that the inspection requirement of section 02.03.a.4 can be met.

-2. Review selected scenarios from those CSEs to determine whether all credible abnormal conditions and evaluated based on the most reactive credible configurations.
-Methods for identifying credible abnormal conditions e specified in the license and/or ISA Summary.
+2. Review selected scenarios from those CSEs to determine whether all credible abnormal conditions are systematically identified and evaluated based on the most reactive credible configurations.
+Methods for identifying credible abnormal conditions are specified in the license and/or ISA Summary.
 These methods may include the What-If, Checklist, Hazard and Operability (HAZOP), Failure Modes and Effects Analysis (FMEA), Fault Tree, and Event Tree methods.
 These methods should be appropriate to the hazard and process considered.

 Criteria for determining credibility will be specified in the license and/or Integrated Safety Analysis (ISA) Summary and may be elaborated on in procedures.
-Review the bases for selected events dismissed as incredible to determine whether the bases are consistent with license requirements (including definitions of credible and any limitations on what types of considerations may be relied on in making that determination) and are documented in sufficient detail to permit an independent assessment of credibility.
+Review the bases for selected events dismissed as incredible, and the process for which the event applies, to determine whether the bases are consistent with license requirements (including definitions of credible and any limitations on what types of considerations may be relied on in making that determination) and are documented in sufficient detail to permit an independent assessment of credibility.
 Determine whether the bases rely on any items which should be identified as NCS controls or items relied on for safety (IROFS).
 Historical experience indicates that failure to anticipate or evaluate credible conditions has been a recurring factor leading to accidents and other significant events.

 Events that should be considered in CSEs include internal and external events such as natural phenomena (e.g., earthquakes, storms, flooding), fires, spills, maintenance activities, and loss of engineered or administrative controls.

-Review selected scenarios to determine whether the CSEs adequately demonstrate subcriticality. alculations e performed in accordance with the technical practices and subcritical margins specified in the license and applicable procedures. alculations e performed within their validated area(s) of applicability (AOA(s)) and any limitations specified in the validation report.
+Review selected scenarios to determine whether the CSEs adequately identify normal and credible abnormal conditions and demonstrate subcriticality, in accordance with the methods specified in the license.
+Verify that calculations are performed in accordance with the technical practices and subcritical margins specified in the license and applicable procedures.
+Verify that calculations are performed within their validated area(s) of applicability (AOA(s)) and any limitations specified in the validation report are applied.

 3. Review selected scenarios to determine whether the CSEs adhere to license commitments regarding the DCP.
 This includes ensuring the following: